AstroLabs-UK/SquadronDashboard/README.md

 - **"See all events" QR link** — shown on the right-hand side of the events panel; defaults to the cadet portal events page
 - **Error report link** — shown as a QR code if a panel fails to load (e.g. a Google Form); leave blank to disable
 - **Auto shutdown after (minutes)** — how long after boot the device powers itself off, defaults to 165 (2h45m).
 Takes effect from the next boot onwards, since the timer reads this value fresh at boot time rather than while it's already counting down
-- **Instagram widget embed code** — paste a full embed snippet from a free widget service like [elfsight.com](https://elfsight.com) or [sociablekit.com](https://sociablekit.com); refreshes itself on screen every 10 minutes
+- **Screen layout** — Automatic (default), Always full size, or Always small screen.
+Automatic detects the screen size; see *Small screens* below
-- **Weather widget embed code (optional)** — paste an embed snippet (e.g. from [weatherwidget.io](https://weatherwidget.io)) to replace the built-in weather display with a live widget; leave blank to keep the simple built-in one
+- **Weather widget embed code (optional)** — paste an embed snippet (e.g. from [weatherwidget.io](https://weatherwidget.io)) to replace the built-in weather display with a live widget; leave blank to keep the simple built-in one.
+Full-size layout only - the small-screen layout always uses the built-in weather
+- **Carousel widgets** — a tick box for each rotating widget (Leaderboard, News, Events, Instagram).
+Unticked widgets aren't shown.
+Instagram also needs its embed code (from a free widget service like [elfsight.com](https://elfsight.com) or [sociablekit.com](https://sociablekit.com)) and is skipped while that is empty
+- **Extra embed widgets** — add as many as you like with **+ Add embed widget**.
+Each has a tick box, a *display name* (only shown on `/edit`, to tell them apart), the *title* shown above it on the carousel, and its embed code.
+They rotate after the built-in widgets, in the order listed, and refresh themselves every 10 minutes.
+Ticked widgets with no embed code are skipped
 - **Important Information banner** — an enable toggle, optional title, and message, shown as a banner at the bottom of the screen.
 Off and invisible unless you turn it on and give it a message
 - **Events list**